wp-plugins/coming-soon-page/readme.txt

 2. Go to Plugins page Add New > Upload Plugin .
 3. Click "Choose file" then select the Coming Soon plugin  zip file.
 4. Then Install and activate the plugin.
+5. Then, from the left panel of Dashboard, click on the gear icon - Coming Soon link to fully customize the plugin

 That's all, now you can build your Coming soon page.
 If any problem occurs, contact us at [support@wpdevart.com](mailto:support@wpdevart.com).